22-10-2025

 - Textile and fashion industry: Pantone Fashion & Home is the standard for communication between designers, manufacturers and contractors.
 CIE Lab* is used in dyeing batch control to verify conformity to approved samples.

-- Plastics and raw materials: RAL Plastics is specifically calibrated for these materials, while CIE Lab* remains the reference for instrumental measurements and color matching during the development of new formulations.
+- Plastics and raw materials: RAL Plastics is specifically calibrated for these materials, while CIE Lab* remains the reference for instrumental measurements and colour matching during the development of new formulations.

 - Digital and multimedia design: RGB is the only system usable for content intended for screens and luminous devices.
 For cross-media projects, it is essential to manage conversions to CMYK for printing or to other systems for physical productions.

-Modern color management tools allow managing these conversions minimizing losses of chromatic fidelity, albeit within the limits imposed by different gamuts.
+Modern colour management tools allow managing these conversions minimising losses of chromatic fidelity, albeit within the limits imposed by different gamuts.

 Subscribe to newsletter